 With miles of sparkling sands, swaying green palms and turquoise waters, the Ngapali Beach is a nice place for you to relax as well as experience true pulse of Myanmar.
 Here small boats head out every day to catch seafood that is later served up in restaurants.
-Ox carts wander along the beaches.
+There are a wide range of exciting activities to while away the hours, including kayaking, snorkeling, scuba diving, cycling along the beach or around the fishing villages to get a taste of local life.
 And a dozen bungalow-style resorts provide space for you to spend a few pampered nights.

 The peak season of Ngapali is from November to March.
 In rainy season (mid-May to mid-September), most hotels are closed.

 The fabled Kyaiktiyo Pagoda on a huge gilded boulder is the third most important Buddhist pilgrimage site in Myanmar after the Shwedagon Pagoda and the Mahamuni Pagoda.
 The Gold Rock seems to defy gravity as it appears to be precariously perched on the edge of a hill over 1100 meters above sea-level, 160 km from Yangon.
 It is not clear as to how this spectacle has balanced on this cliff over the ages.
 Legend has it that it’s secured by a strand of the Buddha’s hair.
 Men are allowed to walk on a bridge spanning a chasm to the boulder to affix gold leaf squares on the rock’s surface and feel its magic.
 But women can only pray 5 meters far from Golden rock.